younth/fis-postprocessor-px2rem/README.md

 ## Usage

-The raw stylesheet only contains @2x style, and if you

 * don't intend to transform the original value, eg: 1px border, add `/*no*/` after the declaration
 * intend to use px by force，eg: font-size, add `/*px*/` after the declaration